broadinstitute/tgg-sredocs/docs/infrastructure/development.md

 :::

+### Best Practices

+**Preemptible Node Pools**

+By default, our terraform modules configure GKE node pools that don't have preemptible VMs, since this is more stable for production deployments.
+For development environments, preemptible VMs might be a better choice, since they are dramatically cheaper.
+The example configurations below show how to set your node pools as preemptible.

+### Example Deveplopment Configurations

-The following are some examples of different configurations that are suitable for development
+The following are some examples of different configurations that are suitable for development.

-### Full Prod Replica
+#### Full Prod Replica

 This example configures a VPC and a cluster with the same amount of resources as the production environment.
 Note that we've selected preemptiple nodes here to reduce cost.
 You should adjust the `gke_node_pools` variable to meet the needs of your current test.